David O’Brien BL

 Commercial Division of High Court – Procurement – Judicial Review

-Counsel for Applicant – Judicial review application seeking inter alia Ireland’s first declaration of ineffectiveness pursuant to Remedies Regulations (on public lighting services tender worth approx. € 6 m).
+Judicial review challenge pursuant to Remedies Regulations (on public lighting services tender worth approx. € 6 m).

 High Court – Judicial Review